holdmybeers/made-mistakes-gatsby/src/posts/notes/paperfaces-ipad-portrait-project.md

 PaperFaces is the name that I coined for the portraits I was drawing with the Paper by 53 iPad app.
 Most of the Paper creations share the #MadeWithPaper hashtag, so I thought [PaperFaces](https://twitter.com/search?q=PaperFaces&src=typd) would fit in with that theme and decided to start tagging each portrait with it.

-One night, out of sheer boredom, I decided I'd try to recreate <a href="../../images/paperfaces-veganwendy-twitter.jpg" title="iPad drawing of @veganwendy" rel="gallery">my wife's Twitter avatar</a> with Paper by 53.
-The positive response that resulted from that drawing prompted me to create one of <a href="../../images/paperfaces-mmistakes-twitter.jpg" title="iPad drawing of @mmistakes" rel="gallery">my own avatar</a>, which also went over well with my small group of Twitter and Instagram followers.
+One night, out of sheer boredom, I decided I'd try to recreate [my wife's Twitter avatar](/paperfaces/veganwendy-portrait/) with Paper by 53.
+The positive response that resulted from that drawing prompted me to create one of [my own avatar](/paperfaces/mmistakes-portrait/), which also went over well with my small group of Twitter and Instagram followers.

 Due to the positive comments that I received, I decided to put a call out for more portrait volunteers.
 Without really considering the implications of my actions, I posted the following: